 - Cash contributions during an entertainment event

-If the host is someone other than the report submitter in AggieTravel, the submitter can simply route the report to the host for electronic approval.
+If the host is someone other than the report submitter in AggieExpense, the submitter can simply route the report to the host for electronic approval.

-If the host is not an active employee with access to AggieTravel, the Entertainment Host Certification form available in the AggieTravel report should be printed, the host should sign the form, and the signed form should be electronically attached to the AggieTravel report.
+If the host is not an active employee with access to AggieExpense, the Entertainment Host Certification form (available in the AggieExpense report) should be printed, with the the host signature, and the signed form should be electronically attached to the AggieExpense report.

 Under no circumstances may university funds be used for occasions such as: